 THE COLLEGE’S FINANCES

-The College produces a financial forecast for the funding agency (YPLA or Education Funding Agency from 1 April 2012).
+The College produces a financial forecast for the funding agency (Education and Skills Funding Agency).
 The College’s annual financial statements for the current and previous three years and the financial regulations are all also available on the website.
-Additional benchmarking data is published by the funding agency.
+Additional benchmarking data is published by the funding agency. (https://www.gov.uk/government/publications/financial-benchmarking-tool-for-colleges)

 TERMS AND CONDITIONS OF EMPLOYMENT

-The College’s Self Assessment Report is agreed with the funding agency.
+The College’s Self Assessment Report is shared with the funding agency every year.
 The summary plan and report can be accessed via the College’s website as can the students’ results and destinations for the last three years.
 In addition the College’s 2004 and 2007 Ofsted reports can be accessed via Ofsted’s website on www.ofsted.gov.uk.
 The College’s Annual Report is published at the end of the spring term and is available on the governance area of the college website.

 POLICIES AND PRACTICES